kora-projects/kora-docs/mkdocs/docs/en/documentation/general.md

     }
     ```

-    You can also check out [Hello World example](../examples/hello-world.md) for a more detailed description.
+    You can also check out [Creating Your First Kora Application](../guides/getting-started.md) for a more detailed guided example.

 === ":simple-kotlin: `Kotlin`"